konmik/satellite/README.md

 ### Problem

-There are some defects in our Android applications and because of these defects we can not call our aplication reliable:
+There are some defects in our Android applications and because of these defects we can not call our application reliable:

 1. An application is unable to continue a background task execution after a configuration change.

-And, if a developer is smart enougth to handle the previous problem, there is a second one:
+And, if a developer is smart enough to handle the previous problem, there is a second one:

 2. An application does not automatically restart a background task after a process restart.